Pressure Cook Tomato-Based Recipes Like a Pro!

 DO Scrape it – Don’t build the groundwork for things to stick onto anything else that is already sticking.
 Scrape the base of the pressure cooker well to lift-up onions, pasta, rice, etc. A good time to do this is usually during a de-glaze step (where you add wine or stock) or just before closing.
 My weapon of choice for this task is a flat-head bamboo spatula.

 DON’T Puree – Don’t blend or puree’ ingredients before pressure cooking – or at least wait until after pressure cooking.
 Keeping most of the ingredients in large pieces keeps the sauce from getting thick before you’re finished pressure cooking.

 DO Bring’em To A Boil – For iffy tomato-based recipes, bring all of the ingredients to a rolling boil before slapping on the pressure cooker lid.
 This ensures that everything in the cooker moving quickly enough to generate steam and, eventually, build pressure.

 DO Layer Like Sass – Lorna Sass, the Queen of Pressure Cooking, introduced a novel way to keep thick tomato sauces from scorching in her cookbooks.
-She layers recipe ingredients in the pressure cooker by thickness (stock first, veggies after, tomato sauce last) and then directs the cook not to stir the pot before closing the lid to pressure cook (here’s an example).
+She layers recipe ingredients in the pressure cooker by the thickness (stock first, veggies after, tomato sauce last) and then directs the cook not to stir the pot before closing the lid to pressure cook (here’s an example).

 DON’T Go Processed – Never use prepared “pasta” or “salsa” sauces as they usually contain starches, gums, flours and other thickeners which will prevent the cooker from reaching pressure.
 If that’s all you’ve got, mix it in after pressure cooking and simmer the flavor into the food.